Why Pruning Roses is Important

 - will help you to maintain the desired shape of the plant.
 With some roses, particularly climbing roses, you may need to untangle the stems to encourage the rose to flower and grow in the right direction.

 When to Prune Roses

 For most roses, it is best to prune roses during late winter usually between mid to late February.
-If it has been a particularly cold or long winter, it’s best to wait until March or when the first signs of spring start to appear.
-By pruning in Winter when there are only bare stems and little or no foliage, makes it easier to shape the rose and to spot any areas that may be diseased.
+If it has been a particularly cold or long winter, wait until March or when the first signs of spring start to appear.
+Pruning in Winter. means there are only bare stems and little or no foliage.
+This makes it easier to shape the rose and to spot any areas that may be diseased.

 Climbing and rambling roses should be pruned during late autumn or early winter after the flowers have faded.